craiggrummitt/ActionSwift3/README.md

 *   Resolved issue with rotation

 1.7
+*   Updated for Swift 2.3

+2.0
-*   Updated for Swift 3
+*   Updated for Swift 3.0

 ***Credits***